thiswillbeyourgithub/wdoc/README.md

   - [Known issues](#known-issues)

 ## Features
+* **15+ filetypes**: also supports combination to load recursively or define complex heterogenous corpus like a list of files, list of links, using regex, youtube playlists etc. See [Supported filestypes](#Supported-filetypes).
+All filetype can be seamlessly combined in the same index, meaning you can query your anki collection at the same time as your work PDFs).
+It supports removing silence from audio files and youtube videos too!
+* **100+ LLMs**: OpenAI, Mistral, Claude, Ollama, Openrouter, etc. Thanks to [litellm](https://docs.litellm.ai/).
+* **Local and Private LLM**: take some measures to make sure no data leaves your computer and goes to an LLM provider: no API keys are used, all `api_base` are user set, cache are isolated from the rest, outgoing connections are censored by overloading sockets, etc.
 * **Advanced RAG to query lots of diverse documents**:
     1. The documents are retrieved using embedding
     2. Then a weak LLM model ("Evaluator") is used to tell which of those document is not relevant